The 6 Essential Skills for a Real Estate Agent

 Stage 3: Making an Offer

 Your agent should always have your best interests in mind and ensure the clauses of the offer minimize your risk exposure while getting you the best possible deal.
 A house flipper may be comfortable with an unconditional offer; this usually results in the lowest possible price.
-However, a client who plans to have a turnkey property will want a very thorough inspection to ensure all of the features of the property are in good working order.
+However, a client who plans to have a turnkey property, like one of these puerto rico turnkey properties, will want a very thorough inspection to ensure all of the features of the property are in good working order.

 Key tip: Discuss different negotiation tactics with your agent while drafting the offer.